 This almost feels like cheating.
 The cover is MILES better known than the original.
 And it’s Nirvana.
 It’s Nirvana’s first single, whereas it was just an album track for Dutch hippies Shocking Blue.

-Look how young Kurt looks in this picture.
+Look how young Kurt looks on the sleeve photo.
 He was calling himself Kurdt at the time.
 Kurdt Kobain.
 Despite looking like a 14 year-old he had the scream already; ‘can you feel my love BUUUUUUUUUUUZZZZ!!!’

 Someone once described Nirvana as bolting pop songs onto a grunge engine and that seems like a pretty good summary to me.
 Kurt was an incredible songwriter.
 He hadn’t fully honed his talent in 1988 when this came out, but even so, it’s surprising that their first single was a cover.
 It was a limited run of 1000 as part of Sub Pop’s Singles Club.
 If you want to buy an original copy any time soon it’ll cost you about $3000 US.